 Recap: How to Get a Free Balcony Upgrade on a Cruise

-The free cruise upgrade tips we’ve listed have worked for us or we’ve witnessed first hand.
-So give them a try.
+The free cruise upgrade tips we’ve listed have worked for us or we’ve witnessed firsthand.
+So give them a try!
 With a little effort combined with a fair amount of luck, you may be sailing away with the wind in your face on a beautiful veranda stateroom.
 Keep an eye out for dolphins!

 We wish you the best of luck in your search for a free cruise cabin upgrade and hope one of these methods may work out to get you out of that small inside cabin and into that sought-after balcony stateroom.